• Skip to primary navigation

 Share with your friends!

-This is a guide to instant pot terminology and cooking modes you should know to use an instant pot like an expert.
-These terms are helpful to understand instant pot recipes in a better way.
+This is a guide to instant pot terminology and cooking modes you should know to use the gadget like an expert.

 side close up shot of instant pot